 An August 19, 1865, Boston Daily Advertiser article commented that the house was “to be built of light olive free stone from a new quarry in Dorchester County, New Brunswick, in what is known as the modernized Roman style of architecture.
 The first and second stories of the house will be finished in black walnut and a portion of the staircases are to be of solid oak.
 The large and sumptuous entrance hall will be finished in the best style of work.
 This splendid residence will not be completed until next summer.”
 The article appears to have meant that the trim would be of olive free stone, inasmuch as the house, as built, was brick.

-15 Commonwealth was built as the home of William Dudley Pickman and his wife, Caroline (Silsbee) Pickman.
-He had purchased the land on which it was built on February 10, 1863, from Richard Codman.
-It originally had been part of a larger tract that had been purchased from the Commonwealth of Massachusetts on May 2, 1860, by shipping merchant and US Congressman Samuel Hooper.
+William Pickman purchased the land for 15 Commonwealth on February 10, 1863, from Richard Codman.
+It had changed hands previously several times, and originally was part of a larger tract that had been purchased from the Commonwealth of Massachusetts on May 2, 1860, by shipping merchant and US Congressman Samuel Hooper.
 The tract extended west from the lot where 11 Commonwealth would be built to the corner of Commonwealth and Berkeley.
 Samuel Hooper and his wife, Anne (Sturgis) Hooper, built their home on the corner lot, at 27 Commonwealth.

 Click here for an index to the deeds for 15 Commonwealth.

-The Pickmans previously had lived in Salem, where William Pickman was a shipping merchant in the firm founded by his father, Dudley Leavitt Pickman.
-William Pickman had succeeded his father (who died in 1846), and moved the firm to Boston in the mid-1860s.
+The Pickmans previously had lived in Salem, where William Pickman was a shipping merchant in his family’s firm.
+William Pickman had succeeded his father (who died in 1846) and moved the firm to Boston in the mid-1860s.
+William and Caroline Pickman also maintained a home in Beverly.

 On June 29, 1898, 15 Commonwealth was purchased from the estate of Caroline Pickman by Oliver Ames.
 He and his wife, Elise Alger (West) Ames, made it their Boston home.
 During the 1895-1896 winter season, they had lived at 151 Commonwealth.
 They also maintained a home in North Easton.